urieltan/tp/docs/DeveloperGuide.md

         Expected: GUI should switch to the task tab (if previously on the contact tab) that displays a complete list of only all added todos.
     1. Test case: `list event` <br>
         Expected: GUI should switch to the task tab (if previously on the contact tab) that displays a complete list of only all added events.

+### Adding a link to a task
+Adding a CollaborativeLink to a `Todo` or a MeetingLink to an `Event`.

+1. Command: `link meeting`
+    1. Prerequisites: Have the tasks in the displayed TaskList.
+The list may be filtered or unfiltered.
+    1. Test case: `link meeting i/VALID INDEX ...` e.g. if there is an event with an index of 5, input the command `link meeting i/5 ...`. <br>
+        Expected: The event at index 5 will now have a link and the GUI will show it.
+    1. Test case: `link meeting i/VALID INDEX desc/DESC url/VALID URL date/DATE time/TIME` e.g. if there is an event with an index of 2, input the command `link meeting i/2 desc/Link to Zoom Meeting url/https://www.zoom.com date/20-12-2020 time/1400`. <br>
+        Expected: The event at index 2 will now have a [link](https://www.zoom.com) that has a description, date, and time.
+    1. Test case: `link meeting i/VALID INDEX url/INVALID URL FORMAT ...` e.g. if there is an event with an index of 3, input the command `link meeting i/3 url/thisisnotaurl`. <br>
+        Expected: An error message should be provided indicating that the provided url is invalid.
+    1. Test case: `link meeting i/VALID INDEX desc/DESC url/VALID URL date/DATE` e.g. if there is an event with an index of 1, input the command `link meeting i/1 desc/Link to Zoom Meeting url/https://www.zoom.com date/20-12-2020`. <br>
+        Expected: An error message should be provided indicating that one of the field is not provided (`time`).

+1. Command: `link doc`
+    1. Prerequisites: Have the tasks in the displayed TaskList.
+The list may be filtered or unfiltered.
+    1. Test case: `link doc i/VALID INDEX ...` e.g. if there is a todo with an index of 5, input the command `link doc i/5 ...`. <br>
+        Expected: The todo at index 5 will now have a link and the GUI will show it.
+    1. Test case: `link doc i/VALID INDEX desc/DESC url/VALID` e.g. if there is a todo with an index of 2, input the command `link doc i/2 desc/Link to User Guide url/https://ay2021s1-cs2103t-f12-4.github.io/tp/UserGuide.html`. <br>
+        Expected: The todo at index 2 will now have a [link](https://ay2021s1-cs2103t-f12-4.github.io/tp/UserGuide.html) that has a description.
+    1. Test case: `link doc i/VALID INDEX url/INVALID URL FORMAT ...` e.g. if there is a todo with an index of 3, input the command `link doc i/3 url/thisisnotaurl`. <br>
+        Expected: An error message should be provided indicating that the provided url is invalid.
+    1. Test case: `link doc i/VALID INDEX url/VALID URL` e.g. if there is a todo with an index of 1, input the command `link doc i/1 url/https://ay2021s1-cs2103t-f12-4.github.io/tp/UserGuide.html`. <br>
+        Expected: An error message should be provided indicating that one of the field is not provided (`desc`).

 ### Sorting
 Sorting the contact list and TaskList with different states.
 There are different inputs for each sorting command.